menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Uniontown is generally considered to be a blue-collar town.
-42.03% of the Uniontown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Uniontown is a blue-collar town, with 42.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Uniontown is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Uniontown who work in office and administrative support (8.70%), teaching (7.97%), and management occupations (7.25%).

 Of important note, Uniontown is also a city of artists.
 Uniontown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Uniontown’s character.